After Motiva glitch, no let-up yet in Saudi-US oil sales

 However, because shipping schedules are set weeks or even months in advance, it may have been too late to redirect or resell some June cargoes, delaying the decline until July.
 An industry source said two weeks ago that state oil firm Saudi Aramco had halted deliveries until at least the middle of July.

-Motiva, co-owned by Royal Dutch Shell (RDSa.L), has said the unit suffered corrosion and could be closed for months of repairs -- sources say they have told workers repairs may take up to a year.
-The unit is at the heart of a $10 billion (6.44 billion pounds) expansion that made Port Arthur the biggest refinery in the United States.
+Motiva, co-owned by Royal Dutch Shell, has said the unit suffered corrosion and could be closed for months of repairs -- sources say they have told workers repairs may take up to a year.
+The unit is at the heart of a $10 billion expansion that made Port Arthur the biggest refinery in the United States.

 The weekly EIA figures do show that imports fell to just 1 million bpd in the week to June 22, although that was a period when Tropical Storm Debby shut the country's biggest import terminal.
 They rebounded to more than 1.5 million bpd in the most recent week, according to data on Thursday.